 Step 2: Add cold butter chunks and cut the pieces of butter into the flour with a pastry cutter.
 You will want your flour to resemble crumbs or small chunks of butter throughout.
 These tiny pieces of cut butter are what make your pie crust so flaky and delicious.

-Step 3: Pour your wet ingredients into the dry ingredients, and mix .
+Step 3: Pour your wet ingredients into the dry ingredients and mix.
 Time to get your hands dirty!
 Use your hands to blend in until you have a firm gluten free pastry dough ball.

 Rolling pie crust between sheets of wax paper.

-Step 4: Prep your work surface with a piece of wax paper. lace the pie dough on the wax paper and add a second sheet of wax paper on top.
-Use a rolling pin to roll the pie dough into a circle shape.
-Make the circle a little larger than your pie pan.
+Step 4: Prepare your work surface with wax paper or a silicone mat.
+Place the pie dough on the wax paper and add a second sheet of wax paper on top.
+Use a rolling pin to roll the pie dough into a circle, making the circle slightly larger than your pie pan.

 Pinching the pie crust dough with fingers.